RichardGerry/pipeline/README.md

 >>> from pipeline import Pipeline
 ```

-Pipeline is initialized with an iterable and optionally a number of threads.
+Pipeline is initialize with:
-Each element in the iterable serves as input to the first applied function.
+* an iterable - each element is input to the first applied function
-Threads are used a pool and shared across all 'applied' functions.
+* optionally a number of threads - size of the thread pool which is shared across all 'applied' functions

-Starting the example described above a pipeline is initialized with some tickers
+Starting the stock ticker example described above a pipeline is initialized with some tickers.
 This pipeline will be run with 10 threads to perform all the work

 ```pycon
 >>> tickers = ["XOM", "BP", "CVX", "KMI"]